Research Mentor Eligibility

 - Help students meet great people and participate in diverse research teams.

-- Help students stretch themselves intellectually — learn to think in creative innovative ways.
+- Help students stretch themselves intellectually — and learn to think in creative and innovative ways.